Zahra Hazari: Career

 During the COVID-19 pandemic, Hazari was elected a fellow of the APS for "identifying and dismantling barriers women and people of diverse backgrounds face in STEM fields."
 She also received a Public Choice recognition at the 2021 NSF STEM for All Video Showcase for her efforts with STEP UP.
+Furthermore she has served on multiple committees and editorial boards for her success in research.